alexharri/website/posts/reusing-objects.md

 <iframe src="https://grid.is/embed/project-x-revenue-model-calculator-svb0l49pTlGx64orRDXjJQ" width="100%" height="440" data-document-id="b2f6f497-8f69-4e51-b1eb-8a2b4435e325" style={{ border: "0px" }}referrerPolicy="strict-origin-when-cross-origin"></iframe>
 <script type="text/javascript" src="https://grid.is/static/embed/v1/script.js"></script>

-This GRID document is powered by an underlying spreadsheet that looks like so:
+What you're looking at is a GRID document, containing a graph powered by this underlying spreadsheet:

 <iframe src="https://grid.is/embed/exponential-grow-copy-LglRQ4ToRsu10ukWgl1msw" width="100%" height="448" data-document-id="2e095143-84e8-46cb-b5d2-e916825d66b3" style={{ border: "0px" }} referrerPolicy="strict-origin-when-cross-origin"></iframe>
 <script type="text/javascript" src="https://grid.is/static/embed/v1/script.js"></script>

-This spreadsheet is simple, but more complex models often contain tens or hundrends of thousands of cells.
+While this spreadsheet is small, more complex models often contain tens or hundrends of thousands of cells.

 A single output cell is often the product of calculations encompassing dozens of thousands of cells.
-And the reverse!
-A single input cell is often indirectly used in the majority of calculations in a spreadsheet.
+And the reverse: A single input cell is often used — directly or indirectly — in the majority of calculations in a spreadsheet.

 ## The cost of recalculation